EricoR-specs/Forecasting-Tesla-s-Stock-Price-A-Comparative-Study-of-ARCH-GARCH-SARIMA-and-ARIMA-Models/README.md

 The selection of this model was primarily due to:

 * **Lowest AIC and BIC values:** Indicating a good trade-off between model fit and complexity.
-* **R-squared score:** While negative (-4.899), it suggests a reasonable fit to the data.
-Negative R-squared values, especially in cases of non-stationary data or non-linear models, may not always indicate a poor model fit.

 **Model performance metrics:**